 Each client machine ran a single instance of DS2, with 32 threads.
-This simulated a heavily loaded environment; the load-generating client machines ran with no think time, blasting requests as quickly as the VMs on the blade servers could handle them.
+This simulated a heavily loaded environment; the load-generating client VMs ran with 0.3 seconds think time, blasting requests as quickly as the blade servers could handle them.